LukeSmithxyz/landchad/content/basic/dns.md

 are usually put into your registrar and direct people looking up your website to the server where your website and other things will be.

-Get your IPv4/IPv6 addresses from Vultr and put them into A/AAAA records on Epik.
+Get your IPv4/IPv6 addresses from your VPS provider and put them into A/AAAA records on your registrar.
 Simple process, takes a minute, but here\'s a guide with a million images just so you know.

 ## Open up your Registrar

-As before, we will be using [Epik](https://www.epik.com/?affid=we2ro7sa6) as a registrar and [Vultr](https://www.vultr.com/?ref=8384069-6G) as a server host.
+As before, we will be using any registrar of your choice and [Vultr](https://www.vultr.com/?ref=8384069-6G) as a server host.
 Go ahead and log into your accounts on both.
-Open up Epik, or your registrar, and click on your domain and then a choice for \"DNS records.\" This is the screen you\'ll want to see on Epik.
+Open up your registrar, or your registrar, and click on your domain and then a choice for \"DNS records.\" You'll want to see something like this on your registrar's site.

-{{< img alt="Blank Epik DNS records" src="/pix/dns-epik.png" link="/pix/dns-epik.png" >}}
+{{< img alt="Blank records" src="/pix/dns-epik.png" link="/pix/dns-epik.png" >}}

 Note that we are on the \"External Hosts (A, AAAA)\" tab by default.
-Epik sometimes adds records to this page once you buy a domain.
-If they did, you can go ahead and delete them so they look clean like the picture above.
+There may be default settings set by your registrar.
+If there are, you can go ahead and delete them so they look clean like the picture above.

 **All we have to do now is get our IP addresses from Vultr and add new DNS records that will send connections to our server.**

-Keep the Epik tab open and open Vultr and we will copy-and-paste our IP addresses in.
+Keep the registrar tab open and open Vultr and we will copy-and-paste our IP addresses in.

 ## Find your server\'s IP addresses